jpalala/kiro-powers-workshop/index.md

 > 2. Move business logic into `/services`.
 > 3. Update imports.
 > 4. Ensure tests pass.

+---

+Note: The following info comes from the kiro.dev powers documentation

+### What You Need

+Every power requires a `POWER.md` file.
+You can also include optional components:

+* `mcp.json` — configuration for MCP server tool integrations
+* `steering/` — workflow-specific guidance files

+---

+### Creating `POWER.md`

+Your `POWER.md` file should contain two main sections:

+1. **Frontmatter**
+2. **Agent instructions**

+For the instructions, it’s best to structure them as:

+* **Onboarding steps** (e.g., installing CLI tools, setting up hooks)
+* **Steering guidance** (workflows, best practices, and operational rules)

+If your power is more complex, consider splitting the guidance into multiple files within the `steering/` directory.

 ### Why Kiro Powers?
 Modern AI tools are powerful but unstructured.
 Kiro Powers introduces **consistency** and **reusability**.
 It turns "chatting with an AI" into a **composable development workflow**.
 It is best used when you want your design and code to stay perfectly aligned while reusing logic patterns across multiple projects.